syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 >**NOTE**
 * The Background color and text style will be applied based on the following order: selectableDayPredicate dates, disable dates, today date and leading Dates.

-## Year View Text format
+## Year view text format
-You can customize the month format of the `Calendar` by using the `MonthFormat` property in `YearView` class.
+You can customize the month format of the `Calendar` by using the [MonthFormat](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarYearView.html#Syncfusion_Maui_Calendar_CalendarYearView_MonthFormat) property in [YearView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarYearView.html).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}